 Dr. Zaman, pictured with Dr. Ulrike Lamlé, our volunteer project manager Bangladesh

 In six of our Indian cleft centers, we are able to offer our patients speech and functional therapy.
 The chief therapist is Lakshmi Godavarthi from Visakhapatnam.
-By video, she instructs her colleagues how speech therapy can continue despite social distancing.
+By video, she instructs her colleagues how speech therapy can continue safely, despite the lockdown.
 The involvement and participation of parents play an important role in this.
 If they have access to the Internet, therapy sessions with the children are possible via Skype, Zoom, or WhatsApp.
 That is the most convenient option.
 If this is not possible, the parents are given an audio call to show them how to do exercises with their children at home.
 Getting the information across is not always easy because many of our patients’ parents cannot read or write.

 In this video, Lakshmi shows her colleagues how to communicate with parents so that the children’s therapy does not completely come to a halt:

 The lockdown in India is entering its second phase and will be extended until May 3 for now.
 This has dramatic consequences for our cleft children, the majority of whom live in great poverty.
 Many families currently cannot work and thus support the basic needs of their families.
 “Social Distancing” is hardly possible when entire families live in a single room, poor hygienic conditions pose an additional danger.
 Our local doctors try to keep in touch with their patients via online media.
 The team in Kolkata discusses upcoming operations or follow-up therapies with the parents of their little patients via WhatsApp video.